Plensu/atomic-operator/README.md

         Default: False
         Whether or not you want to run tests based on the provided config_file only.
 Defaults to False.
     --hosts=HOSTS
-        Default: []
+        Default: {}
-        A list of one or more remote hosts to run a test on.
+        A dictionary of one or more remote hosts and their respective platform to run a test on.
 Defaults to [].
     --username=USERNAME
         Type: Optional[]
         Default: None